La Grande Dame

-La Grande Dame is the stage name of Yannick Martin Androf (born 19 March 1999), a French drag queen and model.
+Yannick "Yann" Martin (born March 19, 1999), known by the stage names La Grande Dame and Yann, is a French drag queen, singer-songwriter, and model.
+He rose to prominence as a contestant on the first season of Drag Race France in 2022 and the second series of RuPaul's Drag Race: UK vs. the World in 2024, reaching the finale in both.

 Personal life

 La Grande Dame grew up in Nice.
-At age 14, she left home.
-Two years later, she found herself in the foster care system.
+At age 14, he left home.
+Two years later, he found herself in the foster care system.

 Career

 La Grande Dame started doing drag in 2018.

-In 2020, she was a model at Jean Paul Gaultier's farewell show at Châtelet.
-She was since also a model for Victor Weinsanto, Kevin Germanier, Charles de Vilmorin and Alexandre Blanc and ran for Paris Fashion Week.
+In 2020, he was a model at Jean Paul Gaultier's farewell show at Châtelet.
+She was since also a model for Victor Weinsanto, Kevin Germanier, Charles de Vilmorin and Alexandre Blanc and walked for Paris Fashion Week.

-She competed on the first season of Drag Race France (2022), where she was a runner-up, and the second series of RuPaul's Drag Race: UK vs. the World (2024), where she was a finalist.
+He competed on the first season of Drag Race France (2022), where he was a runner-up, and the second series of RuPaul's Drag Race: UK vs. the World (2024), where he was a finalist.

-In spring 2024, La Grande Dame is set to release an album, with an album cover shot by Swiss designer Kevin Germanier.
+In February 2025, La Grande Dame is set to release an album, with an album cover shot by Swiss designer Kevin Germanier.